logo

 a track to run on.

 The customer sends the name.
 Then the color.
 Then the size.
 Then she changes the spelling.
-Then she asks if it can be ready Friday.
-If all of that lives in text messages, you are going to miss something.
+If all of that lives in text messages, you will miss something.
 I did.

 Customers matter more than followers.